-A. Arbitration shall be invoked by written notice by Local 2042 to the College's Chief Human Resources Officer (or designee) of intention to arbitrate within twenty (20) working days from the receipt of the answer in Step 4 or the expiration of the time limit for such answer.
+A. Arbitration shall be invoked by written notice by Local 2042 to the College's Vice Chancellor for Human Resources (or designee) of intention to arbitrate within twenty (20) working days from the receipt of the answer in Step 4 or the expiration of the time limit for such answer.

-The twenty (20) day limit may be extended by the College for an additional twenty (20) working days upon written notice from the Council 25 Representative.
+Following the written notice by Local 2042, Council 25 has an additional forty-five (45) working days to provide written notice to the College of its intention to arbitrate.
 If the written request for arbitration has not been submitted to the College within the time limits specified in this subsection, the grievance shall be considered to have been withdrawn by the Union.